JonathanFierstein/PrimeTest-PoSh/README.md

 # PrimeTest-Posh

+## Get-PrimeNumber.ps1

-This is a powershell based version of my simple project for students to develop a Powershell script that contains a function which will evaluate a range of numbers for the presence of prime numbers.
+This is a Powershell based version of my simple project for students to develop a Powershell script that contains a function which will evaluate a range of numbers for the presence of prime numbers.

-The PrimeTest.ps1 script loads 2 functions into memory when it is executed.
-The first function is Test-PrimeNumber which accepts an integer as a parameter and then tests the supplied number to see if it is a prime number or not.
-The second funciton is Get-PrimeNumber which, as of now, has one parameter set which accepts 2 integers, Minimum and Maximum.
-The function then tests every number between the minimum and maximum numbers to see if they are prime numbers.
-This function returns an array that contains all identified prime numbers.

-In a new branch, I will work on refactoring this code so it can be properly executed as a Script by passing arguments to the script at run time.
-I will also add reasonably descriptive help to the script, so anyway can easily learn how to execute it to get the results they require.
-These changes are being made because when I spoke with powershell gurus, most often they agreed that this program would run & deploy most effectively, while also being more easy for a new user to learn it's fundamentals, as a script.
+The primary program produced by this project is a script entitled Get-PrimeNumber.ps1.
+This script accepts 2 parameters...
+    -Minimum (This is the lower end of the range of numbers to be tested.
+Default=1) -Maximum (This is the high end of the range of numbers to be tested.
+Mandatory.)

+Once you have specified a maximum or and minimum/maximum, the script will then go and test each number in the range to see if it is a prime number.
+Once all the numbers have been tested, an array will be returned that contains all of the prime numbers identified.